SajadKarim/blog/content/en/posts/let_them.md

 > *by Cassie Phillips*

 You cannot force a heart to stay.
 Love must flow, unbound, unchained, not begged, nor bought, nor tightly claimed.
 Though it hurts to let them go, a love that is real will stay and freely grow.
+The earlier you embrace letting go, the less you'll endure—maybe even not at all!